g026r/pocket-gameboy-library-images/README.md

 And well, that's how we got here.

 Still to do:
 * Only the most obvious photoshop jobs were fixed and the composites were largely left alone.
-A second pass needs to be done to find less obvious fakes.
+A second pass might be done to find less obvious fakes & figure out if they're worth replacing or not.
+(On the one hand: not actual box art; on the other, they're going to be 170px tall — does it matter that much?)
 * Some percentage of the Japanese box art that was technically correct is also oddly resized into the incorrect aspect ratio.
 Need to double check these to see which need fixing.
 * Game Boy Color.